My Peru travel summary:

 - In 1997, Peru was part of my American Big Tour, which started in New York City and ended in Buenos Aires 15 months later.
 I spent over a month travelling from the northern border, through Lima, Islas Ballestas, Nazca, Ica, Arequipa, Colca Canyon, Cusco and Machu Picchu to Lake Titicaca.

-- Overland trip by my own car from Quito to Lima in 2003, when I lived in the capital of Ecuador was focused on the northern area of Peru: Chiclayo, Trujillo, Huaraz, Cajamarca.
+- I made an overland trip in my own car from Quito to Lima in 2003 while living in Ecuador’s capital.
+The journey focused on northern Peru, including Chiclayo, Trujillo, Huaraz, and Cajamarca.

-- Business trips between 2000 and 2004 and later in 2012, focused on business meetings with local companies exclusively in Lima.
-Instead of backpacking I was staying in luxury hotels and savoring delicious food in prestige restaurants.
+- Business trips between 2000 and 2004 and later in 2012 involved meetings with local companies exclusively in Lima.
+Instead of backpacking, I stayed in luxury hotels and enjoyed fine dining in prestigious restaurants.

 - Family trip to the northern part of Peru in 2019: Máncora, Tarapoto, navigating Amazon River and Iquitos.

-From Amazon forest to the Andes, from backpacker’s heaven to the top hotels in luxury Miraflores.
-The legacy of the most advanced pre-Columbian nation in South America in the area of Cusco amazed me with the architectural wonders, famous Peruvian cuisine recognized worldwide and archeological sites such as Machu Picchu, Sacsayhuaman or Chan Chan.
+From the Amazon forest to the Andes, and from backpacker’s paradise to luxury hotels in Miraflores.
+The legacy of the most advanced pre-Columbian civilization amazed me with its architectural wonders, world-famous Peruvian cuisine, and archaeological sites such as Machu Picchu, Sacsayhuamán, and Chan Chan.

-One of my favorites museums in general is dedicated to the tomb of extremely powerful men in ancient Peru.
-Royal Tombs of Sipán Museum represents one of many fantastic archaeological discoveries in Peruvian history.
+One of my favorite museums is dedicated to the tomb of extremely powerful men in ancient Peru.
+The Royal Tombs of Sipán Museum presents one of the most remarkable archaeological discoveries in Peruvian history.

 What about Peruvian cuisine?
-From corn to potato, pisco sour to Inca Cola, seafood or fruits.
-Flavors and combinations of Peruvian food have conquest the world.
+From corn to potatoes, pisco sour to Inca Kola, seafood, and fruits.
+Peruvian food with rich variety of flavors and unique taste has conquered the world.

 Peru, in combination with neighboring Bolivia, stands as my primary destination in Latin America, following Mexico.

-There are so many reasons to return to Peru again and explore new places, taste delicious food and meet fantastic people.
+I have many reasons to keep returning to Peru to explore new places, taste delicious food, and meet fantastic people.